-The current asset values used in the Accounts are based upon certificates issued annually by the Council's Estates Manager, in accordance with the statement of Asset Valuation Practice and Guidance Notes of the Royal Institute of Chartered Surveyors.
+The current asset values used in the Accounts are based upon certificates issued annually by the Council's Estates Manager, a Member of the Royal Institute of Chartered Surveyors, in accordance with the statement of Asset Valuation Practice and Guidance Notes of the Royal Institute of Chartered Surveyors.
 The next valuation must be completed as at 1st April 2009 under which asset revaluations are carried out on a five-year rolling programme.